 The next method for improving assessment also relates to 1(d).
-We are currently examining how we assess our students and looking at being more assessments, as opposed to written.
-This is received by students. building on the concept of Talanoa.
+We are currently examining how we assess our students and looking at being more flexible with assessment to meet the needs of our Pacific students.
+This includes offering oral assessments, as opposed to written.
+This is within this,like the Polynesian Panthers, were wel received by students. building on the concept of Talanoa.
 We will look to create an environment where students feel comfortable and the contexts are relevant to the students.
 Juniors - Arts and Technology Seniors - Arts and Technology 1.
-Raise grades by 3 sub-levels in Year 9 and Year 10 Build class profiles promptly and implement to enable students to be ready for NCEA Level One.
-2. Actively and promptly follow pastoral process but (attendance, behaviour and engagement) achievable) 3.
+Raise grades by 3 sub-levels in Year 9 and Year 0 1.
+Build class profiles promptly and implement to enable students to be ready for NCEA Level One changes to courses based on results (challenging 2.
+Actively and promptly follow pastoral process but (attendance, behaviour and engagement) achievable) 3.
 Actively plan with Teacher Aides (LSP/SNU) for 2.
 Ensure all courses offer at least 16 credits (Level improved learning outcomes of students 1), 12 credits (Level 2 / 3), 14 credits (UE).
 4. Imbed TWT values within curriculum delivery 3.
-Monitor student achievement regularly and Performing Arts intervene early with appropriate strategies 1.
+Monitor student achievement regularly and Performing Arts intervene early with appropriate strategies 5.
 Use Talanoa actively within new learning 4.
-Flag priority learners for additional support to accelerate learning 5.
-Implement literacy support to raise level of , , achievement for written assessments and externals Performing Arts , - Refinement of Māori Performing Arts and robots) Cultural Performance within PAR322 (input from , , KIV and TAA) 2.
-PAR322 to become UE approved subject for , , , 2020 (PA) . , Technology 1.
+Flag priority learners for additional support to contexts accelerate learning 6.
+Frontload new topics to priority learners where 5.
+Implement literacy support to raise level of possible (PA) achievement for written assessments and Technology externals 1.
+Develop junior DIT programs introduce practica Performing Arts hands-on activities (Lego creative sets, Edison 1.Refinement of Māori Performing Arts and robots) Cultural Performance within PAR322 (input from 2.
+Revise the Junior programs (esp.
+9CICT) to KIV and TAA) include the new Digital Technologies curriculum.
+2.PAR322 to become UE approved subject for 3.
+Identify learning needs (Digital Fluency) early fo junior students and develop the year 9 program to 0, cater 1.
 Continue to implement the new Digital for these students.
 Technologies standards (last year for old Level 3) Visual Art Food Technology 1.
-Evaluate and revise the new Junior option Raise engagement in courses via culturally programmes for Y9+Y10 Design and Photography. responsive pedagogy.
-2. Develop a pathway to guide interested students into the Hospitality Industry - · · · · · · · · · · · · · · · · · · · Visual Arts environment.
+Evaluate and revise the new Junior option 2.
+Raise engagement in courses via culturally programmes for Y9+Y10 Design and Photography. responsive pedagogy.
+2. To ensure all junior programmes have learnt 3.
+Develop a pathway to guide interested students basic skills in Visual Arts whilst promoting a safe into the Hospitality Industry learning Visual Arts environment.

-Science. • of progress in Science Capabilities over the year and junior program Use TwE and in class assessment to identify Te Awhina students, invite whanau to program launch with BBQ to highlight extra opportunities for rangatira in this group.
-Introduction of the Stile device led teaching program to our junior units.
-This program has been adapted to fit the cultural context settings of science education established within the Science 1.
-Further develop the Graffiti Year 11 Programme.
-Seniors - Science Continue tracking of SCI101 and SCI102 students to highlight those at risk of underachieving.
+Food Technology 1.
+Evaluate junior programme to ensure it meets National Nutritional Guidelines.
+2. Identify student learning needs and adapt programme to suit.
+3. Promote the study of Food Technology as a Skill for Life and the development of Hauora.
+Juniors - Science Further develop the Graffiti Year 11 Programme.
+Seniors - Science Thinking with Evidence assessment to inform; teaching and highlight areas to be strengthened for individuals and classes.
+Continue tracking of SCI101 and SCI102 students to highlight those at risk of underachieving.
 Replace external assessments with internal assessments for those students who do not pass derived grade examinations.
 Targeting of students from data to ensure 14+ credits targets are met.
 All 201 and 202 course monitored and discussion with whanau and LAR teachers for those not achieving in line with expectations.
 Continue with SCI302 introduction as pathway to tertiary study.
-Introduction of SCI301 Science for university program. department over the last 3 years.
-Review of junior units to establish overarching ethos of "kaitiaki" ie why is a rahui placed on certain activities at certain times etc. Languages Year 9 Looking at making text purchases to replace outdated texts - aiming to increase the amount of Seniors - Languages Best fit classes for students to ensure they have the chance to experience success.
+Introduction of SCI301 Science for university program.
+Languages Year 9 Looking at making text purchases to replace outdated texts - aiming to increase the amount of Seniors - Languages Best fit classes for students to ensure they have the chance to experience success.
 This includes